orthecreedence/hustle/README.md

     hustle.Queue.delete(job.id);
 }, { tube: 'jobs' });
 ```

-A consumer listens to a particular tube and calls the given function for each
+A [consumer](#hustlequeueconsumer) listens to a particular tube and calls the
-job it gets.
+given function for each job it gets.
+It will do this indefinitely until
+`consumer.stop()` is called.

 ### Pubsub